At A Glance

 Special Note(s)

 Because values for some nutrients and food components are not available from USDA and information is lacking for many brand name food products, additional resources are used.
 These resources include values from other food and nutrient databases and articles in scientific journals containing values for food products obtained using appropriate analytic methodologies.
+Missing nutrient values for foods are kept to a minimum by gathering food composition data from a variety of sources and imputing values following standardized procedures.

 Key Variables